ahettlin/angular-cli-workshop/Exercise-2.md

 }
 ```

 Ahh.
 Much better.
 Back to the way we were.
 But wait...
 Something is still off.
-Do you see it?
+Do you see it? (check the browser)

-When we made the `ListItemComponent` we copied the block of markup that had the Complete button and now the items in our completed list have a button to complete them... again?
+When we made the `ListItemComponent` we copied the block of markup that had the `Complete` button and now the items in our completed list have a button to complete them... again?
 Let's fix that.

 Add
 ```